You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol in the bloodstream.
+Lipitor, also known as atorvastatin, is a statin medication used to lower cholesterol levels in the blood.
+It works by inhibiting the enzyme HMG-CoA reductase, which plays a crucial role in the production of cholesterol in the liver.
+By reducing cholesterol production, Lipitor helps to lower LDL (bad) cholesterol levels and increase HDL (good) cholesterol levels.

-Impact on Yogurt's Cholesterol-Lowering Properties
+The Impact of Lipitor on Yogurt's Cholesterol-Lowering Properties

 Expert Insights